Code-Institute-Submissions/Milestone-Project-177/README.md

 The site also features a selection of popular holiday destinations with links to our selection of Hotels.

+The site also feautres a few popular attractions and buttons to filter the attractions to show all, ones only in UK or ones only in USA / Canada.

 The future plans of the site would be to allow users to create an account to save their Holiday plans, share Holiday experiences with friends and and also to provide Hotel, Flights and attraction booking functionality.